lacanoid/datalink/docs/transactions.md

 =======================

-Note that synchronizing things between transactional environment like SQL and external non-transactional environment poses certrain chalenges.
+Note that synchronizing things between transactional environment like SQL and external non-transactional environment poses certrain challenges.
-Care must be taken when accessing external resources such as web sites from withing the transactional SQL environment, as they normally do not behave transactionaly and do not provide rollback capabilities.
+Care must be taken when accessing external resources such as web sites from within the transactional environment of SQL, as such resources normally do not behave transactionaly and do not provide rollback capabilities.

-The datalink system itself is esentially a two stage commit process, where changes are first recorded in a database and then applied by the [datalinker](dlfm.md) process.
+The datalink system itself is essentially a two stage commit process, where changes are first recorded in the database and then applied by the [datalinker](dlfm.md) process.

 When files are beeing written transactinally, a new copy of the file is first written by postgres.
 The datalinker then replaces old files with new ones.
+This is somewhat analogous to the way MVCC rows are created in postgres itself.

 Postgres and datalinker